Alexelsm/Alexelss/README.md

 - 👋 Hi, I’m @Alexelss
 - 👀 I’m interested in Coding and
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning how to code currently a Temple University student studing MIS
 - 📫 How to reach me on Insta- Alex.Elsmore - LinkdIn- Alex Elsmore

 <!---